Logotype for Prelude Therapeutics Inc

 Study background and rationale

-• PRT3789 is a first-in-class, highly selective SMARCA2 degrader developed for SMARCA4-deficient cancers, which represent about 5% of all cancers and are associated with poor prognosis and limited response to current therapies.
+• PRT3789 is a first-in-class, highly selective SMARCA2 degrader developed for SMARCA4-deficient cancers, which represent about 5% of all cancers and are associated with poor outcomes on current therapies.

-• SMARCA4 mutations are prevalent in NSCLC, esophageal, gastric, and endometrial cancers, with patients often ineligible for other targeted therapies.
+• SMARCA4 mutations are prevalent in NSCLC, esophageal, gastric, and endometrial cancers, with patients often ineligible for other targeted therapies and facing poor prognosis.

-• Cancer cells with SMARCA4 mutations become highly dependent on SMARCA2, making selective SMARCA2 degradation a synthetic lethality strategy and a potential new precision medicine option.
+• Cancer cells with SMARCA4 mutations become highly dependent on SMARCA2, making selective SMARCA2 degradation a synthetic lethality strategy.

-• The study aims to establish safety, pharmacokinetics, pharmacodynamics, and early clinical activity of PRT3789 as monotherapy and in combination.
+• The study aims to establish safety, pharmacokinetics, pharmacodynamics, and early efficacy of PRT3789 in this population.

 Study design and patient population

-• Phase 1 open-label, dose-escalation study enrolled 65 patients with advanced solid tumors harboring SMARCA4 mutations, primarily NSCLC and esophageal cancer, including heavily pretreated patients.
+• Phase 1 dose escalation study enrolled 65 patients with advanced solid tumors and SMARCA4 mutations, primarily NSCLC, including heavily pretreated individuals.

 • Median age was 62, with a median of 3 prior systemic therapies; 52% had NSCLC and 52% had Class 1 (loss-of-function) SMARCA4 mutations.